eisopux/checker-framework-vscode/README.md

 To set up and build from the command line, perform the following steps:
 1. Go to Node.Js (https://nodejs.org/en/) and install the newest Node.js program specific to your operating system (OS).
-2. Go to Git (https://git-scm.com/downloads) and install Git program specific to your OS.
+2. Go to Git (https://git-scm.com/downloads) and install a Git program specific to your OS.
 3. Install dependencies using `yarn install`.
-4. Open command promt (run as admisterator) and `corepack enable`.
+4. Open command prompt (run as administrator) and `core pack enable`.
-5. Open command promt (run as user) initiate `git` and make a new directory `mkdir`.
+5. Open command prompt (run as a user) initiate `git` and make a new directory `mkdir`.
-6. Change directory to the new directory `cd`.
+6. Change the directory to the new directory `cd`.
-7. In the new directory `git clone` web url specific to your branch.
+7. In the new directory `git clone` web URL specific to your branch.
 8. Run `yarn global add vsce`.
 9. In the root of the project, run `vsce package` to generate a `.vsix` file
 10. Run `code --install-extension my-extension-0.0.1.vsix`, replacing `my-extension-0.0.1.vsix` with the created `.vsix` file.